Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival in 2025

 Cranberry Festival Activities

 There are special activities and people in period costumes at the Fort Langley National Historic Site, similar to a normal busy weekend in the summer, but with a bit of a cranberry twist.
-Admission to the fort during the Cranberry Festival is also free.
+Regular admission to the fort during the Cranberry Festival applies this year, but, as always, children and youth under the age of 18 are free.

 Since the historic site is an interesting place to visit any day of the year, many festival attendees also spend time at the fort.
 In addition to regular blacksmith and barrel-making demonstrations, one special fort activity for the festival is a cranberry stomp.